ocaml/platform-blog/opam-pin.md

 opam upgrade omd
 ```

+The new `opam source` command will clone the source code of the library you
+specify, and the `--pin` option will also pin it locally to ensure it is used
-This will also take care of recompiling any installed packages dependent on
+in preference to all other versions.
+This will also take care of recompiling
-`omd` using your patched version, so that you notice any issues right away.
-Once
+any installed packages that are dependent on `omd` using your patched version
+so that you notice any issues right away.

-the OPAM repository has been updated with the new field `dev-repo:`, you will
+> There's a new OPAM field available in 1.2 called `dev-repo`.
+If you specify
-also be able to directly pin to the upstream with `opam source --dev-repo
+> this in your metadata, you can directly pin to the upstream repository via
---pin`.
+> `opam source --dev-repo --pin`.

-And if the upstream contains an `opam` file, as above, it will be picked up
+If the upstream repository contains an `opam` file, it will be picked up
-rather than the one from the OPAM repository as soon as you pin : the idea is to
+in preference to the one from the OPAM repository as soon as you pin the package.
+The idea is to have:

-have one _development_ `opam` file that is versionned along your source, can get
+* a _development_ `opam` file that is versioned along with your source code
+ (and thus accurately track the latest dependencies for your package).
-broken and evolve quickly ; and a _release_ `opam` file that is on the OPAM
+* a _release_ `opam` file that is published on the OPAM repository and can
-repository, and can be updated independently without making a new release.
+  be updated independently without making a new release of the source code.

-How to get from the former to the latter will be the object of another post !
+How to get from the former to the latter will be the subject of another post !

 [doc-packaging]: https://opam.ocaml.org/doc/1.2/Packaging.html "OPAM 1.2 doc preview, packaging guide"
 [ocp-reloc]: https://github.com/OCamlPro/ocp-reloc "ocp-reloc repo on Github"